trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

           Number of iterations.
       * `imag_time` : bool,optional (default: False)
           Whether to perform imaginary time evolution (True) or real time evolution (False).

+      **Notes**

+      The norm of the state is preserved both in real-time and in imaginary-time evolution.

       **Example**